AI Voiceover Revolution Exploring Neural Text-to-Speech

 Okay, so you're probably wondering about the secret sauce behind those awesome ai voiceovers, right?
 Well, let's talk about transformer-based and flow-based models.

 - Plus, they can do parallel processing; this speeds things up a lot.
+Unlike autoregressive models that generate speech sample by sample, transformers can process chunks of text and generate corresponding speech features in parallel, drastically reducing synthesis time.

 Flow-based models are next, so lets check 'em out!